LLM-Evaluation-s-Always-Fatiguing/aider-solver-template/README.md

-├── question/       # Contains the problem description and related materials ├── solution/       # Your solution code and related files should be here │   ├── main.py    # Main execution file for the solution │   ├── tool/      # Available tools and utilities for you to use │   ├── tmp/       # For temporary files during problem solving │   └── ...        # Additional files and directories as needed
+├── question/       # Contains the problem description and related materials ├── solution/       # Your solution code and related files should be here │   ├── main.py    # Main execution file for the solution │   ├── result.txt # Final output of the solution
+│   ├── tool/      # Available tools and utilities for you to use │   ├── tmp/       # For temporary files during problem solving │   └── ...        # Additional files and directories as needed